solliancenet/tech-immersion-data-ai/ai-exp1/README.md

 In this task, you will open the Bot Framework Emulator and start testing out your bot!
 First, we need to make sure the script is finished running.
 This must be completed before continuing with this experience.

 1. Switch back to your Command Prompt (console) window to make sure the script has successfully finished.
 Sometimes you will not see a completion message, but instead, a message stating "Publishing to Azure..." in green.
 If you see this message (as shown in the screenshot below), you can safely continue with the lab.

     ![The bot file secret is highlighted.](media/cmd-script-finished.png 'Command Prompt')

 2. Now we are ready to test the bot.
 Before testing, you must copy the Application ID from the **appsettings.json** file in the **AutomotiveSkills** project.
 To do this, switch back to the solution in Visual Studio and expand the **AutomotiveSkill** project in the Solution Explorer. **Double-click** on the **appsettings.json** file to open it.
 The Application ID is for the Azure Application the deployment script created for authentication and authorization between the published bot and its required Azure services.

 3. Locate and copy the `microsoftAppId` value located at the top of the file.
 Also, make note of the `microsoftAppPassword` if you entered a different one than instructed in the deployment steps above.

     ![Screenshot of a completed appsettings.json file.](media/vs-appsettings.png 'appsettings.json')

 4. Next, you must **Debug** the **AutomotiveSkills** project.
 To do this, **right-click** the **AutomotiveSkills** project in the Solution Explorer, then select **Debug** in the context menu, then **Start new instance**.

     ![The AutomotiveSkill project is highlighted, as well as the Debug and Start new instance sub-menu items.](media/vs-debug.png 'Debug')

-5. After a few moments, a new web browser window will open, displaying web page with the message, "Your Enterprise Bot is ready!". **Leave this window open** and continue to the next task.
+5. After a few moments, a new web browser window will open, displaying web page with the message, "Your Automotive Skill is ready!". **Leave this window open** and continue to the next task.

     ![The Enterprise Bot Template web page is displayed.](media/web-browser.png 'Web browser')

 6. Open the Bot Framework Emulator by clicking on the search box next to the Start Menu on the bottom-left corner of your Windows desktop.
 Type **Bot Framework Emulator**, then select the Bot Framework Emulator desktop app in the search results.

     ![The search box has "Bot Framework Emulator" entered into it and the desktop app is highlighted in the results.](media/launch-emulator.png 'Launch Command Prompt')

 7. Within the Bot Framework Emulator window, click on **Open Bot**.

     ![Th Open Bot button is highlighted on the Bot Framework Emulator home screen.](media/bot-framework-emulator.png 'Bot Framework Emulator')

-8. In the "Open a bot" dialog, enter the following values into the form fields, then click **Connect**:
+8. In the "Open a bot" dialog, enter the following values into the form fields, then select **Connect**:

     - **Bot URL or .bot file location**: Enter the URL for the running bot web app: `http://localhost:3980/api/messages`.
     - **Microsoft App ID**: Paste the `microsoftAppId` value from your `appsettings.json` file.